 Veerabhadra Temple, Andhra Pradesh

 One of the wonders of ancient Indian architecture is the Lepakshi temple, often called the Veerbhadra temple.
-This magnificent work of art, which was carved out of rock, says a lot about the mighty Vijayanagara Empire.
+This magnificent work of art, carved from rock, shows the power of the mighty Vijayanagara Empire.

-It is utterly mind-blowing to even consider what tools would have been employed to create such a minute space between the base of the pillar and the surface of the hard stone floor underneath it.
+It is truly mind-blowing to think about what tools people used to create such a tiny space between the base of the pillar and the hard stone floor below.

 Mostly visited during the Monsoons, it opens at 6:00 am and closes at 6:00 pm.
 The tour guides will demonstrate several techniques to show that the incredibly sturdy stone pillar is truly floating and not touching the ground.